ritchie46/ritchievink.com/content/post/gan-art.md

 ```

 ## Training
 There are various tactics for stabilizing GAN training.
-I've used some of them.
 The tricks I used to stabilize the learning of the networks are:

-* Sampling the random input vector $z$ from a Gaussian distribution.
+* Sampling the random input vector $z$ from a Gaussian instead of a Uniform distribution.
-* Construct different mini-batches for real and fake data.
+* Construct different mini-batches for real and fake data (i.e. not shuffling the real and fake in one mini-batch).
 * Soft labels for the Discriminator (preventing the discriminator to get too strong) [Salimans et. al. 2016](https://arxiv.org/abs/1606.03498).
 * Occasionally swap the labels for the Discriminator (preventing the discriminator to get too strong).
 * Use Adam hyperparameters as described by [See Radford et. al. 2015](https://arxiv.org/abs/1511.06434).